Baptism of John's son,

 A The county of Dauphin didn't exist until 1785, when it was created (along with 5 other counties) from a massive Lancaster county that made up a large portion of the state.
 This change wasn't immediately adopted and some records were slow to change, which is why you may find some records stating Christian was from Middletown in Lancaster County.

 B Both the Heppick and Ettele names has been spelled many different ways in early documents and are still spelled differently, depending on who you ask.
 Heppick has been spelled Heppick, Happick, Happich, Heppich, Heppicht.
 Ettele has been spelled Ettele, Ettelin, Ettelien, Eteling, Ettley, Atley, Attlee, and Attle.
+The -in suffix on Ettele comes from an unfamiliarity with the German language, 'in' on the end of a surname denotes a married woman (ie. Ettelin or Mrs. Ettele)

 C In 1825 the construction of the National Road (America's first highway) reached Ohio.
 This made the trek across Pennsylvania to Ohio much easier and saw a handful of Pennsylvania ancestors arrive in Ohio around this time.
 The Alleman's in particular arrived anywhere between 1826 and son Christian's marriage in 1833.